 - Legally referenced (LEGAL) policies that contain provisions from federal and state laws and regulations, case law, and other legal authorities that provide the legal framework for school districts. - Board-adopted (LOCAL) policies that articulate the board's choices and values regarding district practices.

-For questions about the material in this handbook, please contact:
+For questions about the material in this handbook, please contact the campus principal.